How Many Solar Cookers?

 The 2016 Food and Agriculture Organization of the United Nations recently said that the CO2 emission factor is 1.46 tonnes per 1 tonne of fuelwood.
 Read Safe Access to Fuel and Energy (SAFE) Toolbox: Woodfuel Assessment in Displacement Settings. [see p.
 13]

-Based on that, the 3.1 million solar cookers that SCI identified would reduce CO2 emissions by approximately 4.5 million tonnes with one year typical use, or 23.3 million tonnes over their lifespan.
+Based on that, the 3.2+ million solar cookers that SCI identified would reduce CO2 emissions by approximately 3 - 9 million tons in one year or 16-45 million tons over their lifespan (based on type and use).

 That is equivalent to